TurnerWill/JsonPractice/README.md

 library's gsonToJson method.
 Processes known as Deserialization(json to Java Object) and Serialization (Java Object to Json) for transfer of data via the internet are the main topic of the app.
 This project, and the subject matter were part of a Android App Development course I participated in taught at the consulting agency Rave Business Solutions LLC in Philadelphia PA.

-3 types of HTTP URL connection were implemented as practice techniques for data transfer: Volley, Retrofit and Native Async http connections.
+3 techniques of HTTP URL connection were implemented as practice techniques for data transfer: Two used the libraries of Volley and Retrofit and the third was the Native Async http connection methodology.